 — Tamara, Oregon

 “As co-organizer of the Justice for Evan campaign, I came on board last summer after reading an article from a local publication about Evan.
 Then I read the lawsuit complaint… twice.
 Having been employed with the Kroger Company for almost 25 years, I could not believe what I read.
 I was appalled, disgusted, saddened, pissed off, and left feeling a betrayal that only a longtime employee of the company could understand.
 The great lengths that went into mobbing and sabotaging Evan, not to mention the downright criminal tactics executed to get him to quit, are not only egregious but highly immoral.
 The toxic workplace culture Kroger has allowed to go unchecked for years must end.
 Now.
 That includes holding every person involved in the bullycide of Evan Seyfried accountable from store level to the union all the way to the C-Suite.
 Each and every person who played a part has destroyed the Seyfried family, his girlfriend, his co-workers, his friends, and Kroger’s once good name.
 Evan’s human right to dignity at work was violated in the worst way.
 I stand up in solidarity to make sure Kroger can never do this to anyone in their workforce again.
-We must pass the Dignity At Work Act in every state because it is clear that corporations, when left to their own devices, will not do what is right to make the necessary changes on their own.”
+We must pass legislation in every state because it is clear that corporations, when left to their own devices, will not do what is right to make the necessary changes on their own.”

 — Erica, Arizona